jump-dev/SCS.jl/README.md

 julia> Pkg.add("SCS")
 ```

 SCS.jl will use [BinaryProvider.jl](https://github.com/JuliaPackaging/BinaryProvider.jl) to automatically install the SCS binaries.
+Note that if you are not using the official Julia binaries from `https://julialang.org/downloads/` you may need a custom install of the SCS binaries.

 ## Custom Installation